kubestellar/kubeflex/docs/users.md

 kubectl create ns kubeflex-system helm upgrade --install postgres oci://registry-1.docker.io/bitnamicharts/postgresql \
 --namespace kubeflex-system \
+--version 13.1.5 \
 --set primary.extendedConfiguration=max_connections=1000 \
 --set primary.priorityClassName=system-node-critical
 ```

+Note that at this time we have tested only with version 13.1.5 of the chart.
 Then, check what is the [latest release version tag](https://github.com/kubestellar/kubeflex/releases)
 and install the KubeFlex operator with the command: